Security and Resilience (Cyber and Physical)

 The goal of every utility and the entire industry is to manage risk prudently.
 Still, there are tens of thousands of diverse facilities throughout the U.S. and Canada that cannot be protected 100 percent of the time from all threats, requiring utilities to prioritize facilities and assets that, if damaged, would have the most severe impacts on their ability to keep the power on.
 As such, the electric power industry employs threat mitigation known as “defense-in-depth” that focuses on preparation, prevention, response, and recovery to “all hazard” threats to electric grid operations.

 Finally, electric utilities regularly share transformers and other equipment through long existing bilateral and multilateral sharing arrangements and agreements.
-The industry is expanding equipment sharing programs—like the Spare Transformer Equipment Program (STEP), SpareConnect, and Grid Assurance—to improve grid resiliency.
+The industry is expanding equipment sharing programs—like the Spare Transformer Equipment Program, SpareConnect, and Grid Assurance—to improve grid resiliency.